finikorg/wpanusb/README.md

 Overview
 --------

-wpanusb is a Linux kernel driver for wpanusb 802.15.4 USB dongle.
+`wpanusb` is a Linux kernel driver for 802.15.4 USB dongle.
 The big picture is shown below:

 ```mermaid